Sentiment analysis

 Introduction

-Our research focuses on the question whether or not there appears to be changes in the polarity of sentiments in word usage of novels written between 1920 and 1960.
-To do this we use sentiment analysis and so on this page we will try to briefly explain a bit more about it, mainly focusing on its use and one of its components, sentiment lexicons.
+Our research focuses on the question of whether or not there appear to be changes in the polarity of sentiments in word usage of novels written between 1920 and 1960.
+To do this, we use sentiment analysis and so on this page we will try to briefly explain a bit more about it, mainly focusing on its use and one of its components, sentiment lexicons.
 We will also give three examples of practical use by examining three papers on research using sentiment analysis and briefly explain the sentiment lexicon we used for our research.

 Short comment on word usage and translation

-As we based a lot of our research on sentiment analysis on Japanese sources we sometimes had to improvise for a translation when there seemed to be none in lexicons.
+As we based a lot of our research on sentiment analysis of Japanese sources, we sometimes had to improvise a translation when there seemed to be none in lexicons.
 The categories of sentiment lexicons that appear in this text are categories we created based on observation of existing sentiment lexicons in different languages and thus the names are also given by us.
 We would also like to mention that for reading and translating the Japanese sources we used no artificial intelligence or translation engines.
-What we did use: - [KanjiTomo] (https://www.kanjitomo.net/) (an OCR based pop-up lexicon, not sure for the creation process but it does not use AI to run, does not require internet connection, can be used outside of browser (in PDF and Zotero for example) and also works on pictures as it is OCR based. - [Jisho] (https://jisho.org/), a free online Japanese-English two-way lexicon - A Japanese electronic dictionary (XD-series from Casio)
+What we did use:

 Definition of sentiment analysis